in2code-de/in2publish_core/Documentation/FAQ.md

 ## How can i publish content from Live to Stage?

 You can't (kind of).

 If you want to transfer user generated content from Live to Stage you can use the TableCommandController (available in the Scheduler for example) or write your own scripts.
 But be aware that the table:import command overwrites one table with another.
 It does not keep relations (it does not even resolve them) and it does not merge data.
-It is just a simple and stupid table copy task.
+It is just a simple task that copies a whole table.

 ## How do i handle user generated content?

 **CAUTION: in2publish_core does not handle user generated content.
 If record UIDs match any data will be overwritten!**

 The TYPO3 core does not provide a frontend user image upload or any other plugin that enables frontend users to create, update or remove data, therefore any implementation is a 3rd party extension.
 Please note that we can not provide generic ("out-of-the-box") support for any 3rd party extension.
 If you have problems with a specific 3rd party extension you can contact [service@in2code.de](mailto:service@in2code.de) to ask for a consulting/support quote.

 First of all: Ensure all tables that are affected by user generated content are included in `excludeRelatedTables`.
 Some tables like `sys_file`, `sys_file_reference` and `sys_file_metadata`, however, must not be included in `excludeRelatedTables` or publishing content with images will not work.
 Since these tables are also affected by frontend user interaction on live (if there is an image upload or a forum or something like that [3rd party!]) there will be uid conflicts.
 This means that a file uploaded by an editor and another file uploaded by a user will get the same uid.
-When the file is published the file from local will be published and the one uploaded by the user will be deleted.
-**Be aware that unhandled conflicts might lead to data disclosure!**
+When the file is published the file from local will be published and the one uploaded by the user will be deleted. **Be aware that unhandled conflicts might lead to data disclosure!**

 **You can solve this by setting the AUTO_INCREMENT value of the affected tables to a high value.**

 You have to set the auto_increment of the tables `sys_file`, `sys_file_reference` and `sys_file_metadata` to a high value **on foreign (and only on foreign!)**.
 The distance between the local and foreign auto_increment denominates the number of entries, which can be created on the local system.
 In case you set the auto_increment too low (e.g. 1000) you